Robotics Program (PVIT)

 Website: PVIT.org

-Currently, PVIT offers a four-year engineering curriculum starting with Introduction to Engineering and culminating with Engineering Design and Development, the PLTW capstone course.
-The Engineering Advanced Projects program has grown to over 170 students meeting every Sunday to learn and experience hands-on engineering.
-Students obtain invaluable skills and knowledge while solving real-world problems, often posed through engineering competitions, while being mentored by award-winning teachers and some of the top engineers in our community who have over 500 years of engineering experience combined.
-Where else can a high school student build an electric vehicle, fabricate an underwater robot for marine exploration, program an autonomous ground vehicle guided only by sensors and GPS, launch, track, and recover a high altitude balloon to 100,000 feet above the earth’s surface, optimize a solar-powered boat for racing, or design autonomous quadcopters for search and rescue missions?
+This program has grown to over 150 students meeting every Sunday to learn and experience hands-on engineering.
+Students obtain invaluable skills and knowledge while solving real-world problems, often posed through engineering competitions.
+Students are mentored by award-winning teachers and some of the top engineers in our community who have over 500 years of engineering experience combined.
+Where else can a high school student build an electric vehicle, fabricate an underwater robot for marine exploration, program an autonomous ground vehicle guided only by sensors and GPS, launch, track and recover a high altitude balloon to 100,000 feet above the earth’s surface, optimize a solar-powered boat for racing, or design autonomous quadcopters for search and rescue missions?

-PVIT is technically extensive, unlike many other high school programs nationally, with over 15 main teams to excite each students’ technical interest.
-PVIT projects have continued the legacy of excellence by placing in international and national competitions, often against universities or private robotics corporations.
+PVIT Teams are technically extensive, unlike many other high school programs nationwide, with over 9 main teams to excite each students’ technical interest.
+PVIT Team projects have continued the legacy of excellence by placing in international and national competitions, often against universities or private robotics corporations.
 Come join the fun where you can truly experience real-world engineering in a unique environment that is entirely student-centered.
-We invite you to stop by any Sunday, 2:00 – 4:30 pm, to see the new ideas and projects we have going on.
+We invite you to stop by any Sunday 2-4PM to see the new ideas and projects we have going on.